Audio power: Loudspeakers

-There are no similar loudspeaker power handling regulations in the US; the problem is much harder as many loudspeaker systems have very different power handling capacities at different frequencies (e.g., tweeters which handle high frequency signals are physically small and easily damaged, while woofers which handle low frequency signals are larger and more robust).
+Unlike with amplifiers, there are no similar loudspeaker power handling regulations in the US; the problem is much harder as many loudspeaker systems have very different power handling capacities at different frequencies (e.g., the tweeters in loudspeaker systems handle high-frequency signals, are physically small and easily damaged, while woofers handle low-frequency signals and are larger and more robust).

 Power calculations

 Since the instantaneous power of an AC waveform varies over time, AC power, which includes audio power, is measured as an average over time.
 It is based on this formula:

 For a purely resistive load, a simpler equation can be used, based on the root mean square (RMS) values of the voltage and current waveforms:

-In the case of a steady sinusoidal tone (not music) into a purely resistive load, this can be calculated from the peak amplitude of the voltage waveform (which is easier to measure with an oscilloscope) and the load's resistance:
+In the case of a steady sinusoidal tone into a purely resistive load, this can be calculated from the peak amplitude of the voltage waveform (which is easier to measure with an oscilloscope) and the load's resistance:

-Though a speaker is not purely resistive, these equations are often used to approximate power measurements for such a system.
-Approximations may be used as reference on a specification sheet of a product.
+Though a speaker is not purely resistive and audio program is not a sinusoid, these equations are sometimes used to approximate power measurements for such a system.